patarapolw/TagDict/README.md

 # TagDict

+**This project is becoming obsolete.
+Please consider using [jupyter-flashcards](https://github.com/patarapolw/jupyter-flashcards) instead.**

 Let's create a taggable dictionary...

 This project is based on `jupyter notebook` to view and edit `*.xlsx` and `*.ods` files.